 Anne has served as a teacher, mentor and travel group leader for high school students for more than ten years.
 She graduated from Wesleyan University with high honors from the interdisciplinary program College of Letters, and earned her MA in Classics from St. John’s College.
-Anne has taught English and French, and worked as a literacy coach in the Santa Fe public schools.
 For eight years, she directed a cultural immersion program for high school students in Nice, France for Summerfuel, a pioneer in the education travel industry, and managed the company’s study abroad offerings during the academic year.
-She is currently the director of summer programs at Berkeley-Carroll, an independent school in Brooklyn, and is a board member for the St. John’s College Alumni Association.
+She is currently the director of summer programs at Berkeley Carroll, an independent school in Brooklyn, and is a board member for the St. John’s College Alumni Association.
 Anne has traveled abroad extensively, and has studied organic agriculture in both North and South America.
 In her free time, Anne enjoys reading and writing about food justice, cooking, white-water rafting, biking and bocce.
 Anne serves as a Board Member and Officer for Sustainable Learning Inc.

 Professor Conklin is a cultural and medical anthropologist at Vanderbilt University specializing in the ethnography of indigenous peoples of lowland South America (Amazonia).
 Her research focuses on the anthropology of the body, religion and ritual, health and healing, death and mourning, the politics of indigenous rights, and ecology, environmentalism, and cultural and religious responses to climate change.
 She teaches courses on anthropological theory, medicine and healing, indigenous peoples, and environmental issues.